greenghostOG/Internship-Project-Secure-File-Sharing-Using-Cryptography-and-HTTPS-using-Openssl/README.md

 This project implements a secure file transfer system demonstrating key concepts in cryptography including AES symmetric encryption and RSA asymmetric encryption.
 It provides a simple web interface to upload files, encrypt them securely, and download the decrypted original files using key management.
 Features

+Make Sure to make a "Uploads" directory in your project folder

     AES-256 encryption for file content confidentiality

     RSA-2048 encryption for secure AES key exchange